cs50nestm/cs50labs/datatypes/README.md

 ### string

 The `string` data type holds **text**.
-A `string` variable is different than the data types listed above, since it actually holds the memory location of a series of `char`s, or characters that make up the string.
+A `string` variable is different than the data types listed above, since it actually holds the memory location of a series of `char`'s, or characters that make up the string.

 Strings in C must be surrounded by double quotes (`"`).
 For instance: